tslaird/cluster_search/README.md

-The cluster search pipeline is used for finding iac gene clusters within RefSeq genomes

-The pipeline is implemented in python using several python scripts ".py"
+The cluster search pipeline is used for finding iac gene clusters within RefSeq genomes The pipeline is implemented in python using several python scripts ".py" This pipline currently downloads and runs on the entire set of RefSeq bacterial genomes and is best run on a computer cluster This pipeline can be modified to run on a smaller sized database of genomes from RefSeq This pipeline can also be modified to search for gene clusters besides the iac cluster

 To download/unzip bacterial genomes as ".gbff" files from the RefSeq database and check their integrity based on md5 sums run:
 ```
 python download_genomes.py
 ```
 To parse the ".gbff" files and create ".fasta" protein files with informative headers run:
 ```
 python parse_gbff_files.py